 A build with many colored bricks is usually done out of necessity rather than design.

 Boost is a robotics set created for children aged 7+.
-A Move Hub is included in the set that communicates with a tablet and can be coded using an app, which allows the robot to do specific commands.
+A Move Hub is included in the group that communicates with a tablet and can be coded using an app, which allows the robot to do specific commands.
 Also, see Mindstorms.

 An action-figure-sized character that uses CCBS.
 The themes with buildable figures are Bionicle, Hero Factory, Legends of Chima, Star Wars, and Super Heroes.